Check out our Lastest Article!

 They saw a 55% reduction in blocking time (down from 797ms to 359ms), a slight drop in memory (1.3mb), and an impressive 48% reduction in CPU time.
 These big (and small) improvements help keep Wavebox running fast and smoothly.

-These big (and small) improvements help keep Wavebox running fast and smoothly.
+" These big (and small) improvements help keep Wavebox running fast and smoothly "

-When comparing between Material UI 4 and the Material UI 5, they found a huge improvement in performance and concluded that it is one of the better UI frameworks on the market today in terms of performance.
+When comparing Material UI 4 and Material UI 5, they found a huge improvement in performance and concluded that it is one of the better UI frameworks on the market today in terms of performance.

 Our conclusion?
 Material UI is the winner when it comes to performance for your website, and Chakra UI has sufficient performance for small- to medium-sized websites.

-Material UI is the winner when it comes to performance for your website, and Chakra UI has sufficient performance for small- to medium-sized websites.
+" Material UI is the winner when it comes to performance for your website, and Chakra UI has sufficient performance for small- to medium-sized websites "

 Our Perspective